pith. sign in

 read the original abstract

-We establish new transformation formulas involving theta functions for certain bilateral basic hypergeometric series.
-From these, we construct companion $q$-series for a class of $q$-series such that the asymptotic expansion of their quotient admits a simple closed form.
-This allows us to prove some conjectures of McIntosh on asymptotic transformations of $q$-series.
+We establish new transformation formulas involving theta functions and certain bilateral basic hypergeometric series.
+From these formulas, we construct companion $q$-series for a class of $q$-series such that the asymptotic expansion of their quotient admits a simple closed form.
+This allows us to prove several conjectures of McIntosh on asymptotic transformations of $q$-series.
+Moreover, our results extend some identities of Ramanujan and McIntosh.

 Editorial analysis